-- 12.1.
-The competitors will be asked to hand in their robots at a specified date before the competition, generally one day prior to the competition itself.
-No robot will be allowed to participate if not delivered by this date irrespective of the reason produced. - 12.2.
-When handing the robot to the organisation (cf. point 12.1 above), robots will be measured and weighed to make sure they abide by the rules.
+12.2.
+When handing the robot to the organisation, robots will be measured and weighed to make sure they abide by the rules.
 An inventory sheet will be prepared by the organisation and delivered for completion to each team in order to list any additional items the robot will use during the event.
 Examples for these items are extra body panels, add-ons and batteries.
 Participants will only be allowed to use the items declared on this day during the competition.
-This inventory sheet must be filled and submitted to the organisation at least one day prior to the competition start. - 12.3.
+This inventory sheet must be filled and submitted to the organisation at least one day prior to the competition start.

+12.3.
 Competitors will also be requested to display the robot in operation to the organisers, subsequent to which competitors will only be allowed to remove batteries for charging.
 The batteries will be marked by an IEEE official in order to ensure that no other batteries are used during the event.
 Following this, the robot shall be held in the possession of the organisation until the day of the tournament, preferably in a locked up sports bag or any other contraption.